 Talk therapy (also called psychotherapy) can provide a safe space to process, discuss, and be vulnerable with a licensed professional to work through inner dialogues.
 In order to get the most out of therapy, you must stay motivated to participate fully and incorporate findings from your session with a therapist into everyday life.
-However, this may be difficult to do if your baseline anxiety or depression is too high, making it tricky for obtaining the best results out of your therapy sessions if unable to incorporate the “lessons” into daily life.
+However, this may be difficult to do if your baseline anxiety or depression is too high.
+It’s more challenging to get the best results out of therapy if you cannot incorporate the “lessons” into daily life.

 With the increase in conversations around self-care and mental health, there has been a trend to destigmatize therapy.
 It’s no wonder that 42% of Americans reported having symptoms of anxiety and depression in the midst of the pandemic.
-With the drastic shift of people needing to attend school or work from home, there have been more open conversations about mental stability.
+With the drastic shift to remote schooling and working from home, there have been more open conversations about mental stability.
 However, despite more acceptance in the general public for people attending therapy, the conversation seems to stop there.

 Because these two treatments adjust the brain’s wiring in two different ways, they tend to complement each other well.
-Many people we work with at Prairie Health already have a great talk therapist, but are looking for additional support to help them make progress in improving their overall mental health.
+Many Prairie Health members already have great talk therapists, but are seeking additional support in improving their overall mental health.
 WIth the mental and physical relief from finding a medication that works for them, they are able to delve deeper into their therapy sessions.
 For those needing a combined approach, medication coupled with therapy may enable long-lasting healing to occur.
 The evidence supports this, with studies showing that medication and therapy together work better than either method alone for people with conditions such as depression.

-In order to commit to your healing, which by no means is an easy task, having a mental health support system is imperative.
+To commit to your healing, which is by no means an easy task, a mental health support system is imperative.
 Even better is having the mental health professionals in your support system work together in harmony to help you.
 That’s where having somebody coordinating your care becomes essential, which is one of the ways that I support clients with Prairie Health.
-While not everyone has somebody like this in your corner, insist that your therapist and psychiatrist, for example, get connected so they can coordinate care effectively.
+At a minimum, insist that your therapist and psychiatrist, for example, connect with each other so they can coordinate care effectively.

 There are a lot of benefits of incorporating medication into your healing journey, and hesitations are natural!
 Here are some suggestions to begin research into whether this makes sense for you or not: